 Even if you go into War Room completely blind, you’ll still pretty much know everything that’s going to happen in it within the first 10 minutes.
 Tony Jordan is a successful pharmaceutical salesman who’s verbally abusive to his realtor wife, Elizabeth, seriously negligent of his daughter Danielle, and even on the verge of having an affair.
 (The trailer opens with him complementing Danielle’s skill at jumping rope, but that doesn’t even happen until the film’s final stretch, way after he’s flipped from “bad Tony” to “good Tony”.)

-While trying to sell the house of Miss Clara (the narrator from before), an old African-American church lady who embraces “old African-American church lady” tropes in the most ridiculously over-the-top way possible, she soon winds up spilling all her relationship issues to this random client.
+While trying to sell the house of Miss Clara (that narrator from before), an old African-American church lady who embraces “old African-American church lady” tropes in the most ridiculously over-the-top way possible, she soon winds up spilling all her relationship issues to this random client.
 Rather than redirecting her to some sort of professional marriage counseling, Clara insists that she go into her house’s closet —the “war room” of the title—and pray/yell Satan out of her family’s life, which will somehow bring Tony right back into her arms.
 Because Satan is clearly the only reason for any of this, and it’s her fault that she didn’t try fighting him earlier.

 Of course, since that’s apparently worse than getting emotionally abused by her own husband, divorce is never even hinted at, prayer is painted as the literal solution to everything, and all women dealing with angry husbands should, in one minor character’s exact words, “Learn to duck so God can hit [them]”.
 When Tony finally decides to stop being the skeevy dirtbag he is, it’s only because Elizabeth tearfully prays hard enough that he suddenly gets food poisoning or something, which is apparently enough to prevent him from hooking up with a female employee he’s traveling with.

 This entire arc is so rushed and superficial that by the time we get to this scene, there’s still a full hour left in the movie—as opposed to, you know, 15 minutes or so.
 As such, we get an entire subplot about Tony owning up to stealing and dealing drugs from the company he was just fired from… right in front of his former boss, Coleman Young.
-An employee in their midst understandably wants to call the cops, but as Coleman is played by director Alex Kendrick (savvy casting!), he’s so moved by Tony’s willingness to admit this that he decides not to press any charges.
+An employee in their midst understandably wants to call the cops, but as Coleman is played by oh-so-goodhearted director Alex Kendrick (savvy casting!), he’s so moved by Tony’s willingness to admit this that he decides not to press any charges.
 Because that’s exactly how somebody in his position would react to that in real life.

 But wait!
 There’s still gotta be more padding to fill up this 120-minute long movie, and it comes in the form of Danielle and her father competing in a boring, stakes-free double-dutch jump-rope competition at their town’s local community center.
-Yes, you read that right: this is actually how the Kendricks decided to end a movie about domestic abuse, drug-dealing, attempted mugging, and near-adultery (all of which is sanitized enough to keep the squeaky-clean PG rating).
+Yes, you read that right: this is actually how the Kendricks decided to end a movie about domestic abuse, drug-dealing, attempted mugging, and near-adultery (all of which is sanitized enough to keep that squeaky-clean PG).
 Guess the amount of tone-deafness here comes at no surprise, given that the extent of the film’s “humor” revolves around Elizabeth’s halitosis and odorous feet.

 At this point, you’re probably thinking that there’s no way War Room’s ending could be anything but woefully anti-climactic.
 And you’re not wrong: the film’s final scene is literally a montage of random people all over America praying, complete with more overwrought narration from Clara.
 When I first saw this, I thought it had absolutely nothing to do with the rest of the movie, and that it was just there so the Kendricks could further proselytize about their religious beliefs.
 Then I thought about it a little more, and realized that it’s probably supposed to represent Clara’s efforts at spreading her faith advancing throughout her entire community and country.
 Which is still far too grandiose to fit into the rest of the movie on any level, but whatever.

 Now for the record, I don’t think all faith-based movies are inherently bad.
-From what I can remember (and I saw both of these more than a year ago, so forgive me if my memory’s a little shaky), I Can Only Imagine and Breakthrough were at least fairly solid, and despite my (many) issues with it, The Passion of the Christ is something I can at least respect for the intent of its creator*.
-However, until movies like War Room learn to properly treat such hot-button issues, to give its stories and characters far more depth, and to more naturally feature Christian elements instead of forcing them into nearly every scene, they’re not going to catch on with anybody outside the hardcore religious crowd.
+From what I can remember (and I saw both of these more than a year ago, so forgive me if my memory’s a little shaky), I Can Only Imagine and Breakthrough were solidly made, and despite my (many) issues with it, The Passion of the Christ is something I can at least respect for the intent of its creator*.
+However, until movies like War Room learn to properly treat such hot-button issues, to give its stories and characters far more depth, and to more naturally feature Christian elements instead of obnoxiously forcing them into nearly every scene, they’re not going to catch on with anybody outside the hardcore religious crowd.
 They’re just not.